On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Correlations with unit disk graphs

+\end{corollary} \begin{proof} Suppose $\RR^1(X)$ is the unit disk graph representation of $G$ for some $X \subset \R^2$.
+Since $\omega(G)=3$, the planar-Rips complex $\RR(X)$ is two-dimensional.
+Further, $\RR(X)$ is pure and closed as follows from the hypothesis that $G$ is connected, and every edge is contained in at least two maximal cliques.
+Now the conclusion simply follows from Theorem \ref{minimal}, Proposition \ref{bedge}, Remark \ref{rep}, and Proposition \ref{b0}, where the graph of $1$-skeleton of octahedron is $K_{2,2,2}$. \end{proof}

-\end{corollary} \begin{proof} These simply follow from \Cref{minimal}, \Cref{bedge}, \Cref{rep}, and \Cref{b0} by considering the graph of $1$-skeleton of two-dimensional pure and closed planar-Rips complexes. \end{proof} \begin{remark} For the above theorem, it is easy to verify that a graph $G$ is pure and closed with clique number $\omega(G)=3$ if and only if $G$ is connected with $\omega(G)=3$, as stated in \Cref{D}, where every edge has a degree of at least $2$. \end{remark} \begin{corollary} For $n \geq 3$, suppose $G$ is a pure unit disk graph with $\omega(G)=(n+1)$, and every clique of size $n$ is contained in exactly two maximal cliques.
+\begin{corollary} For $n \geq 3$, suppose $G$ is a pure unit disk graph with $\omega(G)=(n+1)$, and every clique of size $n$ is contained in exactly two maximal cliques.
 Then $G$ is isomorphic to the $1$-skeleton of an iterated chain of $\O_n$s.
-More precisely, up to isomorphism, $G$ can be written as $\cup_{i=1}^m H_i$, where each $H_i$ is isomorphic to $K_{n \times 2}$, no three of them have a non-empty pairwise intersection, and any two of them with non-empty intersection, intersect \begin{enumerate} \item at a single vertex when $n=2$. \item either at a single vertex or a single edge when $n>2$. \end{enumerate} \end{corollary} \begin{proof} This simply follows from \Cref{weakiswedge} by considering the graph of $1$-skeleton of planar-Rips complexes with weak-pseudomanifold structure. \end{proof}
+More precisely, up to isomorphism, $G$ can be written as $\cup_{i=1}^m H_i$, where each $H_i$ is isomorphic to $K_{n \times 2}$, no three of them have a non-empty pairwise intersection, and any two of them with non-empty intersection, intersect \begin{enumerate} \item at a single vertex when $n=2$. \item either at a single vertex or a single edge when $n>2$. \end{enumerate} \end{corollary} \begin{proof} This simply follows from Theorem \ref{weakiswedge} by considering the graph of $1$-skeleton of planar-Rips complexes, having weak-pseudomanifold structure. \end{proof}